List of Blood-C characters: Sōen

-In Blood-Club Dolls 1 and 2, he is seen to be alive and runs an underground fightclub called "Blood-Club".
+In Blood-Club Dolls 1 and 2, he is seen to be alive and runs an underground fight club called "Blood-Club".
 He recruits the winner named Aiba, and makes him his loyal servant.
 He is later revealed to have a connection to a woman named Michiru Arisugawa, and related to Fumito, as his full name is revealed as Sōen Nanahara (七原 蒼炎, Nanahara Sōen).